GamalMoneep/ai-media-intelligence-platform/README.md

 # AI-Powered Media Intelligence Platform

-A comprehensive Python service that downloads, transcribes, translates, and summarizes both audio and video content using advanced Whisper ML models and LLM-based summarization.
+A comprehensive service that downloads, transcribes, translates, and summarizes both audio and video content using advanced Whisper ML models and LLM-based summarization.
 ## Features

 - Download and process individual media files (audio/video) or entire feeds